 Start by flying to either Zadar or Split and getting settled in by the ocean.
 From here we head to Dubrovnik, the real life Kings’ Landing from Game of Thrones and undisputed jewel in the crown of Balkan tourism.

 After a few nights, jump on the bus to Kotor in Montenegro.
 Often described as “Balkan Fjords”, the bay of Kotor itself is utterly stunning and the medieval town is truly charming.
-After a night or 2, head to Budva just down the way and get some sunbathing done.
+After a night or 2, head to Budva just down the way and get some sunbathing on its spectacular beaches.
 Afterwards, get the bus towards Albania.
 If you are short on time or tired of travel, make for the port city of Durres.
 Otherwise, do venture a bit further and go all the way down to Sarada on the Albanian Riviera; a vibrant tourist town and one of the country’s most popular destinations.

 Balkan Itinerary 2 – The Former Yugoslavia – Duration – 2 weeks